eliranwong/toolmate/package/toolmate/docs/Tool Descriptions.md

 `@add_outlook_calendar_event` Add an Outlook calendar event (Requirements: 'title', 'description')

-`@agents` build a group of AI agents to execute a complicated task that other functions cannot resolve (Requirements: 'task', 'title')
+`@agents` create a group of AI agents to execute a complicated task that other functions cannot resolve

 `@append_command` Execute a system command with the previous text output appended to it